Pre-existing Diseases in Health Insurance

 It is essential to be honest with your health insurer about pre-existing diseases while purchasing.
 While many people think that hiding existing illness can help secure a lower premium for an opt-in medical plan or easier approval however it can result in severe consequences.

 In case your insurance provider discovers that you have not disclosed your prior illnesses, they have the right to reject your claim, especially if the treatment is associated with those undisclosed ailments.
 At the same time, insurance companies hesitate to issue health insurance for existing diseases that you may have.
-Considering the financial risk involved, service providers avoid covering pre-existing ailments.
+Because of the financial risk, service providers do not cover pre-existing ailments.

 How Do Pre-existing Diseases Affect Medical Insurance Policies?

 High premiums and waiting periods are the two decisive factors that affect your insurance policies with prior ailments.
-In addition, due to the existing condition premium for your policy will be high as the insurance company is taking a risk of covering the existing illness treatment.
+Also, because of your existing condition, the premium for your policy will be higher since the insurance company is taking on the risk of covering treatment for your current illness.
 Therefore, the premium for your health insurance with pre-existing conditions will be decided based on the type of ailments you may have.

-Things to Know Before Buying Health Insurance for Pre-Existing Diseases
+10 Tips to buy Health Insurance for Pre-Existing Diseases

-Below are some of the important points to know while buying health insurance that covers pre-existing conditions in India:
+Below listed are few of the important points to know while buying health insurance that covers pre-existing conditions in India:

 Many insurers may consider only the applicant's medical history for the past 36 months when determining a person’s pre-existing illness.
 Therefore, it is recommended that a person review the entire terms and conditions while purchasing plans, especially when they are planning to purchase plans for their parents.
 A health insurance policy that covers pre-existing diseases is much needed for older parents who are more susceptible to medical emergencies.